bratelefant/meteor-s3-dev/packages/meteor-s3/README.md

 ## Features (MVP)

-- Almost zero config use of S3
+- Minimal config use of S3
 - Auto-create and setup your buckets
-- Easily request presigned upload and download urls for your files
+- Easily upload and download files to/from s3
 - Auto-setup Amazon event bridge to log the state of uploaded files
 - Secure uploads, download and removal of files via the `onCheckPermissions` hook for each instance individually
 - Use `onBeforeUpload` and `onAfterUpload` hooks to add your custom processing logic

+## Planned features

+- Auto-setup S3 event trigger to call post-upload handler on the server
+- Auto-setup lambda function to create thumbnails

 ## Setup